 Digital Librarian: a librarian’s choice of the best of the Web

 Project Vote Smart (links to various Issue Organizations)

 FINDING A TOPIC

 99 Jumpstarts to Research: Topic Guides for Finding Information on Current Isuues - ZA 3050 .W47 2010

 For each of the 99 discussed topics, this book provides a discussion on how to refine and narrow the topic, lists of keywords to use in your search, and lists of recommended books and videos, as well as suggestions of the best databases and web sites to use to research that topic.
 Also included is a discussion on the best search engines to use and tips on searching the internet.

 Social Issues in America: an Encyclopedia – HN57 .S624 2006 v1-8

-Issues & Controversies: click on Need a Research Topic? in the box at the lower right-hand corner of the home screen
+Issues & Controversies: See the list of Issues in the Headlines or click on Need a Research Topic? located in the box at the lower right-hand corner of the home screen

-Browsing recent issues of newspapers, such as The Houston Chronicle or USA Today, and popular magazines, such as Time or Newsweek, is a great way to find ideas.
-(Find current issues of these periodicals on the first floor of the library.)
+Browse recent issues of newspapers, such as The Houston Chronicle or USA Today, and popular magazines, such as Time or Newsweek, is a great way to find ideas.

 Within the library collection are several series of books which contain subject overviews (sometimes presenting pro/con viewpoints), chronologies, documents, and references.
 Searching the catalog for a list of the titles within these series will provide you with some ideas.
 Once you have chosen a topic, these books are wonderful sources of information.
 Use the Series Keyword menu and type in the title of the series (listed below).